Linux-Lite-Wiki/Init-Linux-Lite-wiki/getting-started.md

 ## Getting Started

-Here is the full content for **Section 3: Getting Started** of the Linux Lite Wiki:

----

-## 3. Getting Started

 After installing Linux Lite, your first boot experience is designed to be smooth and beginner-friendly.
 This section walks you through the key steps and settings to help you start using your system efficiently.

 ---